State and Statute: West Virginia, Code §§ 49-2-801 et seq.

 Mandatory Reporters: “Christian Science practitioner, religious healer, school teacher or other school personnel … child care … worker … member of the clergy … youth camp administrator or counselor, employee, coach or volunteer of an entity that provides organized activities for children.”
 [49-2-803(a)]

-How and Where to Report: "(B)y telephone to the local department child protective service agency and shall be followed by a written report within 48 hours if so requested by the receiving agency.
-The state department shall establish and maintain a 24-hour, seven-day-a-week telephone number (1-800-352-6513) to receive those calls reporting suspected or known child abuse or neglect."
+How and Where to Report: “(B)y telephone to the local department of child protective service agency and shall be followed by a written report within 48 hours if so requested by the receiving agency [and if the method for reporting is web based].
+The state department shall establish and maintain a 24-hour, seven-day-a-week telephone number (1-800-352-6513) to receive those calls reporting suspected or known child abuse or neglect.”
 [49-2-809(a)].

-In cases involving serious physical harm or sexual abuse, "the reporter shall also immediately report, or cause a report to be made, to the State Police and any law-enforcement agency having jurisdiction to investigate the complaint.
-Any person required to report under this article who is a member of the staff or volunteer of a public or private institution, school, entity that provides organized activities for children, facility or agency shall also immediately notify the person in charge of the institution, school, entity that provides organized activities for children, facility or agency, or a designated agent thereof, who may supplement the report or cause an additional report to be made."
+In cases involving serious physical harm or sexual abuse, “the reporter shall also immediately report, or cause a report to be made, to the State Police and any law-enforcement agency having jurisdiction to investigate the complaint.
+Any person required to report under this article who is a member of the staff or volunteer of a public or private institution, school, entity that provides organized activities for children, facility or agency shall also immediately notify the person in charge of the institution, school, entity that provides organized activities for children, facility or agency, or a designated agent thereof, who may supplement the report or cause an additional report to be made: Provided, (t)hat notifying a person in charge, supervisor, or superior does not exempt a person from his or her mandate to report suspected abuse or neglect.”
 [49-2-803(a)]

 Timeline to Report: “(I)mmediately, and not more than 24 hours after suspecting.”
 [49-2-803(a)]